Withdraw look out notice against Aakar Patel immediately, Delhi court tells CBI

 On Wednesday, the chair of human rights organisation Amnesty International India was stopped from travelling to the United States from the Bengaluru airport.

 A Delhi court on Thursday directed the Central Bureau of Investigation to immediately withdraw a look out circular issued against Aakar Patel, the chair of human rights organisation Amnesty International India, Live Law reported.
-The notice had barred Patel from flying to the United States.

 Additional Chief Metropolitan Magistrate Pawan Kumar passed the order.